ArshanaWelivita/PinballPanic/README.md

 2. **Tunnels:**
 The orientation is either horizontal or vertical.
 The ball will be able to pass through in one direction, but will bounce off and reverse direction if it is hit from the side.
 These are the characters for the tunnels:
-  - || - vertical orientation
+  - 𝄁 - vertical orientation
   - = - horizontal orientation

 3. **Teleporter:**
 Teleporters preserve the direction of the ball, but changes its location.
 There will always be a maximum of one teleporter pair per grid.
 Each teleporter can act as an entry or exit location so it can always enter/exit from either teleporter in the pair.
-  - ★ ★ - entry/exit location character of teleporter
+  - ★ - entry/exit location character of teleporter

+4. **Directional Bumper:**
+Directional bumpers allow for the ball to pass through in 2 directions (retains the original direction of the ball) and acts like a normal bumper in the other two directions.
+  - ◸ - directional version of ╱ bumper where it passes through if the ball is going to the right or going down and bounces otherwise
+  - ◹ - directional version of ╲ bumper where it passes through if the ball is going to the left or going down and bounces otherwise

 ### Level Progression